dbaarda/librsync-tests/RESULTS.rst

 using the old rollsum implementation, but we don't.
 Using the old rollsum v2.2.0+ are exactly the same as v2.1.0.
 This means the dynamic dispatching overheads are completely negiligable.
 The minimal gains with RabinKarp are not because of other introduced overheads.
+With v2.3.1 the hashtable optimizations show a tiny improvement.

 .. image:: data/time-size-defaults-delta.svg